 Information we may collect from other sources

-To the extent permitted by applicable law, in addition to our recruitment channels or careers website, we may also obtain information about you from other sources, such as through your interactions with Mott MacDonald personnel during the interview process or from third parties, such as recruiters.
-We may also obtain information from other websites on the Internet (subject to such third party’s privacy notices).
+To the extent permitted by applicable laws, in addition to our recruitment channels or careers website, we may also obtain information about you from other sources, such as through your interactions with representatives of Mott MacDonald during the interview process or from third parties, such as recruiters.
+We may also obtain information from other websites on the Internet (subject to such third parties’ privacy notices).
 For example, you may choose to provide us with access to certain data stored by third parties such as business and employment-orientated social media sites or websites.

 Progressing your application and internal management of that application

 Assessing skills, qualifications and interest against Mott MacDonald career opportunities,

 Conducting background checks and assessments as required or permitted by applicable local law